This article has links to products and services we love, which we may make commission from.

 Kitty Hawk For Entertainment

-Kitty Hawk offers a nice mix of vacation rentals and residential homes, as well as a huge number of restaurants, making it one of the best places to stay in the Outer Banks.
+Kitty Hawk offers a nice mix of vacation rentals, residential homes, and a huge number of restaurants, making it one of the best places to stay in the Outer Banks.

 Some of the public beach access points have parking, but like all lots in the OBX, you have to get there early to find a space.

-Kitty Hawk Pier is a fishing spot; there is a small fee to access it regardless if you plan to fish or not.
+Kitty Hawk Pier is a fishing spot; there is a small fee to access it, regardless of whether you plan to fish.

 Kitty Hawk is where you’ll also find the Wright Brothers National Memorial (ticketed), which you can see from the highway.